quasilyte/fantasy-general-tools/_docs/units.md

 }
 ```

+You can `decode` the DAT-file into a bunch of JSONs, edit those files and then `encode` it back.
+When the original DAT-file is replaced, the game should reflect your changes.

-The auto-generated names are not important, but they reflect the `Index` property.
+The auto-generated file names are not important, but they reflect the `Index` property.
 Dreggo would be named `120_Dreggo.json`.
 This index is used as a unit ID inside all other files (maps, etc.).
 You may not want to change the existing unit's `Index` unless you know what you're doing.

 Instead, it is advised to change units in-place if you want to replace them with something else (without changing indices).
 Or you can add a new unit with a new `Index`.